 Is trekking Gorillas in Africa worth the money?

-For many wildlife lovers and travelers to Africa, doing a Gorilla trekking is a once-in-a-lifetime experience.
+For many wildlife lovers and travelers to Africa, Gorilla trekking is a once-in-a-lifetime experience.
 I agree the trekking permit is a lot of money but once you are eye to eye with a giant silverback gorilla, that moment is priceless and you will most likely forget about the money!

 See it also partly as giving back to the cause of nature and wildlife conservation.
 When you are eager to pay 700 USD for a flight to Uganda, please don’t save on a gorilla permit.
 Only if you hate hiking and are not super excited to see mountain gorillas in the wild, I wouldn't spend the money on it.